cliffhall/machine-learning-playground/README.md

 from sklearn.cross_validation import train_test_split
 ```

-But error output tells us that cross_validation is deprecated, use model_selection module instead:
+But the console output tells us that cross_validation is deprecated, use model_selection module instead:

 ```
 from sklearn.model_selection import train_test_split